netpump-data/docs/docs/Netpump_Data_for_Azure_Installation.md

 - **Resource group name**: `rg-netpump-core` (using your chosen prefix).
 - **Region**: Your chosen region (e.g. West Europe).

-Click Review + Create, then Create.
+Click **Review + Create**, then **Create**.
 Wait for the notification that says “Deployment succeeded.”
 This confirms the resource group was created successfully.

 ![Create_a_resource_group][001]